 It’s that time of year when many kids are thinking about heading back to school.
 This means back-to-school shopping!

-But you don't have to spend a lot of money to start the school year off with confidence.
-Here are some money-saving tips to make the transition to school a little easier.
+But you don’t have to spend a lot of money to start the school year off with confidence.
+Here are some money-saving tips for back-to-school shopping on a budget.

 Read on for our 5 favorite tips to make the most of your money when getting your kids prepared for the new school year.